Titos Vandis: Biography

 In 1972 Vandis played an uneducated coal miner on Ironside who sought Ironside's help in discovering the murderer of his daughter.
-He admitted "that drama was easier for him than the musical stage."
+He admitted, "that drama was easier for him than the musical stage."
 Vandis said, "I suppose this part can be considered a change of pace for me, but as an actor, I find myself considering each role I play as a separate entity ...
 During the days of my early training, I often played old men; in fact, I relished the opportunities.
 Today, of course, as I grow older, I wish the positions were reversed!"

-That same year, he appeared in the Woody Allen film Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) as Milos Stavros, an Armenian shepherd who was in love with a sheep.
+In that same year, he appeared in the Woody Allen film Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) as Milos Stavros, an Armenian shepherd who was in love with a sheep.
 In The Exorcist (1973), he played the uncle of protagonist Father Damien Karras.
 Vandis wore a hat in one shot that obscured his face, as director William Friedkin felt that Vandis's face would be connected with his previous role as Milos.

-Vandis had a recurring role in the detective series Baretta (1975-1978), having appeared in four episodes, and guest-starred alongside Hulk Hogan in The A-Team episode "Body Slam" (1985-1986 season).
-His other TV appearances have included Trapper John, M.D., M*A*S*H, The Odd Couple, Kojak, Barney Miller, Wonder Woman, Newhart, and The Mary Tyler Moore Show.
+Vandis had a recurring role in the detective series Baretta (1975-1978), having appeared in four episodes, he guest- starred alongside Hulk Hogan in The A-Team episode "Body Slam" (1985-1986 season).
+His other TV appearances have included The Flying Nun, Trapper John, M.D., M*A*S*H, The Odd Couple, Kojak, Barney Miller, Wonder Woman, Newhart, and The Mary Tyler Moore Show.

+He taught in the Santa Monica College in the US and co- founded, with G.Theodosiadis, the Drama School of Athens in Greece.

+Vandis married six times and had one daughter with his second wife.
+He was married to his sixth wife, from 1984 up to his death in 2003.